Aegean Sea: Geography

-Many of the Aegean islands or island chains, are geographically extensions of the mountains on the mainland.
+Many of the Aegean islands or island chains, are geographical extensions of the mountains on the mainland.
 One chain extends across the sea to Chios, another extends across Euboea to Samos, and a third extends across the Peloponnese and Crete to Rhodes, dividing the Aegean from the Mediterranean.

 The bays and gulfs of the Aegean beginning at the South and moving clockwise include on Crete, the Mirabello, Almyros, Souda and Chania bays or gulfs, on the mainland the Myrtoan Sea to the west with the Argolic Gulf, the Saronic Gulf northwestward, the Petalies Gulf which connects with the South Euboic Sea, the Pagasetic Gulf which connects with the North Euboic Sea, the Thermian Gulf northwestward, the Chalkidiki Peninsula including the Cassandra and the Singitic Gulfs, northward the Strymonian Gulf and the Gulf of Kavala and the rest are in Turkey; Saros Gulf, Edremit Gulf, Dikili Gulf, Gulf of Çandarlı, Gulf of İzmir, Gulf of Kuşadası, Gulf of Gökova, Güllük Gulf.

-The Aegean sea is connected to the Sea of Marmara by the Dardanelles, also known from Classical Antiquity as the Hellespont.
+The Aegean Sea is connected to the Sea of Marmara by the Dardanelles, also known from Classical Antiquity as the Hellespont.
 The Dardanelles are located to the northeast of the sea.
-It ultimately connects with the Black Sea through the Bosphoros strait, upon which lies the city of Istanbul.
-The Dardanelles and the Bosphoros are known as the Turkish Straits.
+It ultimately connects with the Black Sea through the Bosporus strait, upon which lies the city of Istanbul.
+The Dardanelles and the Bosporus are known as the Turkish Straits.